horkoborko/GameMakerProjects/Project 2/README.md

 Collision detection is buggy while in the main path.

 ## Credits
-* Ryan Demboski: Created tweens and sequences, coded the collisions (I am the reason it is buggy), put together the rooms (title, instructions, win/loss screens).
+* Ryan Demboski: Created the tweens and sequences, coded the collisions (I am the reason it is buggy), put together the rooms (title, instructions, win/loss screens).
 * Hannah Trenary:
 * Scott Austin: